-I wanted to share with you more Disney Tips:
+I wanted to share with you even more Disney Tips:

 - Wear comfortable shoes.
 I also brought Crocs for the kids to wear after they did the play/splash areas.
 I wore Croc flip flops every single day and had NO blisters!